 “Religion is like magic.
 It is all about tricks.” – Michel Onfray

 When they designed the Abrahamic religions, the esoteric knowledge of Hermetics was available.
 You get a glimpse of this esoteric knowledge at the beginning of the book of John.
-Here it talks about the power of words, but this knowledge never made it into any process.
+Here, the author talks about the power of words, but this knowledge of making things happen never makes it into any tangible process.
 Those who built the Abrahamic religions were more concerned with creating a cash flow system.
 They did not include methods for self-development.

 However, if you ask these regions’ followers if they believe in magical or supernatural processes, they will say no. Isn’t that curious?
 If you ask them, what is magic?
 They will tell you it’s evil, something Witches practice.
 They don’t understand that magic is the foundation of religion, including theirs.
 Let’s inspect and see how it works.